unexpectedpanda/retool/docs/how-to-use-retool-cli.md

 [terminology](terminology.md), and after you've filtered a DAT file with Retool, check out the help documentation for your favorite ROM manager to learn how to use it.

-!!!
-Info
-    Depending on your operating system, all Python commands in this guide might need to be prefixed with `python` or `python3` to work.

 ## Get started

 The following sections cover the initial setup for Retool.